Scouting with Kama

 |Section||Age of Members||Meeting Time||Leaders|

 Kama Scout Group is a vibrant group active in many fields of scouting.
-We offer scout programs for Joeys, Cubs, Scouts and Venturers.
+We offer scout programs for Joey Scouts, Cub Scouts, Scouts and Venturer Scouts.
 Our leaders are keen, friendly, talented people whose interests and abilities cover a wide scope of useful skills including hiking, camping, skiing, caving, archery, canoeing/kayaking, land-care, construction and more.
 We participate in exciting branch and national events such as Cuborees, Jamborees and Ventures, and international scouting opportunities are regularly available.
 In addition we generate a great range of programs in-house for Kama youth.

 We are a community of volunteers.
 We prosper with active family support.

 We expect families to participate as fully as they can in the life of the group.
 There are many ways to do this: encourage your children to attend meetings and weekend activities regularly and participate yourself when you can; pay your fees; help with fundraising; help with activities when the leaders need it; join the committee; become an official “Adult Helper”; become a Leader; understand and comply with the rules and policies of Scouts ACT, especially with regard to the Working with Vulnerable People laws.